 Upon receipt of shipment at the job site, carefully check the shipment against the bill of lading.
 Make sure all units have been received.
-Verify Hanger Brackets are located inside the fan compartment of Horizontal Units.
-Inspect the carton or crating of each unit, and inspect each unit for damage.
-Assure that the carrier makes proper notation of any shortages or damage on all copies of the freight bill and he/she completes a Carrier Inspection Report.
+Inspect the carton or crating of each Large Commercial Unit (LCU) and inspect each unit for damage.
+Assure that the carrier makes proper notation of any shortages or damage on all copies of the freight bill and that he/she completes a Carrier Inspection Report.
 Concealed damage not discovered during unloading must be reported to the carrier within 15 days of receipt of shipment.
-Note: It is the responsibility of the purchaser to file all necessary claims with the carrier.
+NOTE: It is the responsibility of the purchaser to file all necessary claims with the carrier.
 Notify the ClimateMaster Traffic Department of all damage within fifteen (15) days of shipment.